seki98/isa-ldap-server-tests/README.md

   `make test SERVER=DOMAIN_NAME PORT=PORT_NUMBER`

+  See failed tests and its output. eg tests/out.3

 ### Must be run from root folder of the project

 #### testing is performed by running diff between expected output and real output.